How To Deal With A Know It All

 Question Them In A Non-Challenging Way

+If you’re wondering how to deal with a know-it-all, consider asking questions.
 If you ask questions, you could learn something, and it will help them to demonstrate their knowledge without becoming defensive or overbearing.
 As the conversation continues, it could help the know-it-all to recognize the gaps in their expertise and perhaps remind them of how nice it is sometimes to be curious and to learn from other people.

 Check In With Them